vito-boni/UTS_06TPLM004_221011401589/README.md

 # 🌤️ Realtime Weather App

-A clean, modern Flutter app that shows live weather based on your **current location** — no input needed.
+A clean, modern Flutter app that shows live weather based on your **current location** !

+*and no input needed.

 ## 🔍 Features